Nikoh77/Shinogramma/README.md

 ### FINAL NOTES:
 I already implemented the code for:
-* webhook call when an event as triggered,
+* webhook call when an event is triggered,
 * Configurable webhooks calls through the bot/chat like to open a gate or to arm an alarm system.\
 * monitors configuration through conversation/chat, but I need better API documentation.